CP1401/Practicals/prac_04/README.md

 # Practical 04 - Repetition Structures

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p4questions.txt`.

 ## Quick Questions